Rafficer/linux-cli-community/USAGE.md

 - pip for python3 (pip3)
 - python3.5+

-Run the following command to install the dependencies on your distribution
+Depending on your distribution, run the appropriate following command to install the necessary dependencies

 | **Distro**                              | **Command**                                     |
 |:----------------------------------------|:------------------------------------------------|